DudeWhoCode/kulay/README.md

 ```
 host - Your redis hostname or IP address
 port - Port in which redis runs, default is 6379
 password - Password for your redis server, leave it as "" for no password
+database - Default value is between 0-15, refer [redis documentation](https://redis.io/commands/SELECT)
 queue - The queue to which you will send or receive messages

 ### SQS